vojtechruz/vojtechruzicka-blog/src/posts/angular/05-component-input-output/index.md

 ```

-This will work, but there is fortunately an easier way.
+This will work, but there is, fortunately, an easier way.
 Remember the 'banana in a box' - `[()]`?
 We can use it here for two-way binding.

 ```html{2}